junxit/us-congress-bills-114/metadata.md

 - 2016-11-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 577). (text: CR H6202)
 - 2016-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 577).(text: CR H6202)
 - 2016-11-16 — Received in the Senate.
+- 2016-11-28 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-11-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 693.